-- Listed securities: at stock market value - including accrued coupons (at the day's closing price)

-However, transferable securities for which the price has not been established on the valuation day or for which the price has been adjusted, and securities that are not traded on a regulated market, are valued under the responsibility of the management company (or the board of directors for a SICAV) at their likely trading value.

-- UCIs: at their last known net asset value, or if unavailable, at their last estimated value. - When valuation at market price is not possible, or if the quality of market data is deemed insufficient, the Fund's assets are subject to a cautious marked-to-model valuation.
+- listed securities: at stock market value including accrued coupons (at the day's closing price) - However, transferable securities for which the price has not been established on the valuation day or for which the price has been adjusted, and securities that are not traded on a regulated market, are valued under the responsibility of the Management Company (or the board of directors, for a SICAV) at their likely trading value. - UCIs: at their last published net asset value or, failing that, at their last estimated value. - Negotiable debt securities and similar securities: When valuation at market price is not possible, or if the quality of market data is deemed insufficient, money market fund assets are subject to a cautious markedto-model valuation.